cst0601/Holo-Bot/README.md

 # Discord MP Bot

-A simple discord bot that help tracks events of hololive The name `Discord MP Bot` is based on an old discord bot, might change that namge after some time.
+A simple discord bot that help tracks events of hololive.
+The name `Discord MP Bot` is based on an old discord bot, might change that name after some time.

 ## Usage